-Embedded Executive: Paul Beckmann, CEO, DSP Concepts - Embedded Computing Design
+Embedded Executive: Paul Beckmann, CTO, DSP Concepts - Embedded Computing Design

 Applications that require high-quality audio are fraught with issues.

 It may be a video conference call with lots of background noise or people that are too close or too far from the microphone.
 Or it could be an audio-enabled appliance that just can’t seem to get it right.
-But that’s changing, according to Paul Beckmann, the CEO and Founder of DSP Concepts.
+But that’s changing, according to Paul Beckmann, the CTO and Founder of DSP Concepts.
 Paul was my guest on this week’s Embedded Executives podcast and he is behind a lot of these techniques that are driving the latest audio technologies.